Get the guide in PDF form so you can explore Maui from the airplane, from you phone, or from anywhere you happen to be between your home and Maui!

 This park is a popular stop, but, in our opinion, you won’t be missing much if you keep driving.
 There are restrooms here if you need a break; the waterfalls are only so-so.

-This is one of the highlights on the Road to Hana.
-Please don’t miss it.
-The black sand beach is lovely, and the rest of the park has some terrific attractions, including caves and short hikes.
+The black sand is a lovely novelty to check out, and the rest of the park has some terrific attractions including caves and short hikes.

 Welcome to Heavenly Hana!
 Seriously, you could probably breeze right on past Hana, and sleep well knowing you didn’t miss a whole heck of a lot!
 BUT since you just drove The Road to Hana, you may as well stop for lunch and check it out.

 Dining in Hana is a unique experience, and although you won’t find many full-blown “restaurants” here, there are a number of roadside food trucks, stands, and shacks dishing out some extremely tasty cuisine!
 Here’s a list of some local favorites!